 A special technique is required when braking while traveling downhill.
-See page 80.
 Always check the terrain carefully before descending a hill.
 Shift your weight backward.
 Never travel down a hill at high speed.
 Avoid traveling down a hill at an angle, which would cause the vehicle to lean sharply to one side.
 Travel straight down the hill when possible.